Alejogb1/job-board/blog-data/how-can-i-perform-constant-math-operations-generically-in-rust-when-only-a-trait-is-available.md

 id: "how-can-i-perform-constant-math-operations-generically-in-rust-when-only-a-trait-is-available"
 ---

-Alright, let's tackle this.
-I've certainly been down this road before, and it's a common enough challenge in Rust when you're trying to build something reusable across a variety of number types.
+Alright,  I've certainly been down this road before, and it's a common enough challenge in Rust when you're trying to build something reusable across a variety of number types.
 The scenario you've described, performing constant math operations generically based on a trait, actually highlights several key aspects of Rust's type system and its commitment to performance.

 The core issue here stems from the fact that traits describe *behavior*, not concrete types.
 You might have a trait `Numeric` that defines methods like `add`, `sub`, etc., and various concrete types like `i32`, `f64`, and even custom numeric types implement that trait.
 But the compiler needs to know exactly what operations to perform *at compile time*.
 This is crucial for optimization, and that’s where the challenge arises.
 The trait itself doesn't tell the compiler how to perform `+` or `-` on generic types at compile time.
 It merely specifies what can be performed.